timescale/docs.timescale.com-content/timescaledb-vs-nosql.md

-Compared to general NoSQL databases (e.g., MongoDB, Cassandra) or even more specialized time-oriented ones (e.g., InfluxDB, KairosDB), TimescaleDB provided both qualitative and quantitative differences:
+Compared to general NoSQL databases (e.g., MongoDB, Cassandra) or even more specialized time-oriented ones (e.g., InfluxDB, KairosDB), TimescaleDB provides both qualitative and quantitative differences:

 - **Normal SQL**: If you want to make standard SQL queries on time-series data, even at scale.
 Most (all?)
-NoSQL databases required learning either a new query language or using something that's at best "SQL-ish" (which still breaks compatibility with existing tools)
+NoSQL databases require learning either a new query language or using something that's at best "SQL-ish" (which still breaks compatibility with existing tools)
 - **Operational simplicity**:  With TimescaleDB, you only need to manage one